bakhe8/Master/CONTRIBUTING.md

-# Contributing to Beto Theme
+# Contributing to NeedsBoxes Theme

-First off, thank you for considering contributing to the Beto Theme!
+First off, thank you for considering contributing to the NeedsBoxes Theme!
 It's people like you that make the open-source community such an amazing place.

 This document provides a set of guidelines for contributing to the theme.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.